Photo: Competitors in Somerset ASA 2017 Synchro Championships with their awards.

 Georgina Coombs of Bristol Central Synchro firstname.lastname@example.org

 Somerset ASA Synchro Championships are held as part of the annual Regional Synchro competition if a member of a Somerset Synchro club is recommended to those events by their coach or on a County level and are marked by the award of County trophies numbered 29 and 33.
+View report on the 2018 competition which had to be rescheduled at short notice from 18 July to 13 October due to pool chlorine levels being dangerously high.

 There are four levels of English artistic swimming competition